-It can be challenging to carve geometric patterns into pottery.
+Carving geometric patterns into pottery can be a challenge.
 Aside from sharp tools and patience, you need to know the optimum timing and plan your design carefully ahead of time to do it well.

 In today’s post, Yoshi Fujii shares his secrets for creating gorgeous carved pottery. –Jennifer Poellot Harnetty, editor.